Architecture in 5 minutes

 UI / CLI / notebook

-Capture user intent and keep PROJECT, ORCHESTRATE, PIPELINE, and ANALYSIS on one visible path.
+Capture user intent and keep PROJECT, ORCHESTRATE, WORKFLOW, and ANALYSIS on one visible path.

 agilab first-proof --json and the hosted Hugging Face demo.